futuregrid/rain-move/_sources/quickstart.txt

 The command line of this service is organized in three specialized subparsers.

-* ``node``.
+* **node**.
 A node is the representation of a physical machine.
 This subparses exposes the functionality to operate with them.

-* ``cluster``.
-A cluster is a set of nodes identified by a name.
+* **cluster**.
+A cluster is a set of nodes identified by a name (representation of a physical cluster).
 This subparser exposes the functionality to operate with them.

-* ``service``.
+* **service**.
 A service is the representation of an infrastructure, which is composed by nodes.
-It exposes the functionality to operate with them (move, add, delete, list nodes)
+It exposes the functionality to move physical machines from one infrastructure to another.

 Operating with Clusters
 +++++++++++++++++++++++